 Children’s first words and early vocabulary tend to be noun-heavy or naming the things they see, touch, and hear their parents and other caregivers or family members say out loud to them.
 But verbs are also important to language development- every sentence needs a verb- and verbs help children to begin using early phrases and sentences and communicate in increasingly complex ways.

-This month’s theme shares games to make dance fun, engaging, and educational for children.
+This month’s theme shares fun activities for encouraging verbs during play and other daily routines for children to hear and learn new words.
 Pay attention to what children like (or seem curious about) and follow their lead as long as you are a part of the action, too.
 Remember, the most important thing is for children to have fun doing this with you!
 Fun means engagement and that excites children's brains and bodies for meaningful learning to happen.

 Early Learners: Name the actions involved with finding the items (“open, pull, jump, bend, push) for the first few rounds of the game to help children understand the learning context before naming and pausing to encourage children to repeat the actions.
 Quickly do each action you name and hand over the items as children watch and listen.

 Older Learners: For children with more speech, take turns naming the actions involved with finding items.
 If children are not sure how to respond, model a choice between two actions as you name and show each (“Should I reach up high or bend down low to get Mr. teddy bear?”); or demonstrate the action and try again with the next item.

 Books- certain books by design have more ways to participate as part of the story and thus more ways for modeling verbs.